top of page

 1. How did you spend your 4th of July?
 What was different about it this year?
 Ask them if they have a favorite 4th of July memory.

 2. How have you been enjoying the summer weather?
 Ask them if they have had a chance to get outside and go for a walk.
 What did they see?
-My grandmother recently was able to leave her house for the first time in four months.
-She was so excited to tell me about all of the birds, flowers, and trees she could see!
+Tell them about all of the birds, flowers, and trees you see!

-3. Tell them what you've been doing to keep whilst during social distancing.
-Ask them what they've done to get their exercise in.
-My grandma walks around her apartment 100 times a day to get here 2,000 steps in!
+3. Ask them what they've done to get their exercise in.
+My grandma walks around her apartment 100 times a day to get her 2,000 steps in!

-4. Who have you been keeping in contact with during social-distancing?
+4. Who have you been keeping in contact with?
 How have you been doing it?
 Do you video chat with them, email them, text them, or write to them?
 What kinds of things do you talk to them about?
 Ask the senior who they've been chatting with, how, and what they talk about.
 Maybe hearing what you chat about will give them conversation inspiration!

 5. Make a list of things you've been doing to stay positive.
 Make them a list as well that they can fill in.
 Now more than ever, it is so important to remind our seniors to maintain a positive mindset, because we will get through this together!